Shimon Mazeh: Biography

 Mazeh was born in the Russian Empire and grew up in Germany.
 During his teens he joined the Blau Weiss, a Jewish youth movement.
 He studied agronomy in Germany, Italy and France and completed his doctorate.
 In 1931 Mazeh migrated to Israel.
 He became a researcher for the Volcani Institute of Agricultural Research in Rehovot.

 British Army and the Israel Defense Forces

 Mazeh joined the Haganah in 1933.
 He volunteered in the British Army during World War II.
-He served in the convoy and after the formation of the Jewish Brigade he commanded the brigade's supply unit in Europe.
+He served in a transport unit and after the formation of the Jewish Brigade he commanded the brigade's supply unit in Europe.
 During the 1947–1949 Palestine war he became the founder of the combat service support of the IDF which he headed until May 1949.
 The division consisted of a number of sub-services: Food services, Fuel services, Equipment services, Transportation services, and service dogs and horses.

 After a short stay in the United States, Mazeh was appointed to the head of the Manpower Directorate on October 9, 1949.
 His success in the combat service support proved to be invaluable for his work in the Manpower Directorate.
 Mazeh served this position until 1952 when he was succeeded by Tzvi Tzur.